Teaching

 Laboratory Quantum Optics (260211)

 Setup of a source for entangled photon pairs – Violation of Bell’s inequality – non-classical two-photon interference (Hong-Ou-Mandel effect) – Encoding of quantum information – optical quantum computer gates – sources and detectors for molecular optics – experimental molecule interference – Experiments using Nitrogen-Vacancies in diamond or, alternatively radiation pressure experiments.
-The insights and content of this course will be made accessible via experiments.
-Experiments are done in groups of 2 students and require 2 weeks of full-time work.

 When:

-Block 13th - 24th of September 2021
+Block 11th - 22th of September 2023

 ECTS-Credits: 10.00